squeaky-pl/japronto/tutorial/4_request.md

 # Request Object

-Request represent an incoming HTTP request with a rich set of properties.
+Request represents an incoming HTTP request with a rich set of properties.
 They can be divided into three categories: Request line and headers, message body and miscellaneous.

   ```python